pharpend/eros-client/README.md

 If you have any ideas, don't hesitate to contact me.

 ## Planned features

-### `erosc` ⟶ `eros-server`

-As it stands, `erosc` is tedious and a bit difficult to use.
-I plan on rewriting `erosc` to act as an HTTP[s] server, using Happstack, using acid-state as a RAM cloud.
-This will be the fastest and easiest to maintain solution.

-I will still include an offline client, but it won't be the focus of development.

-### More options

 I need to add more filtering options, such as phraselist-specific thresholds, custom phraselists, and, well, just more stuff.